 Prairie Falcons do little nest building beyond scratching together loose debris into a small depression or scrape to hold the eggs.
 They do lay eggs in abandoned stick nests of other species, especially Common Ravens and Golden Eagles. erial.

 Prairie Falcons glide with their wings held flat or slightly below the body with wingtips curled up.
 When flapping to gain altitude, their wingbeats are short and rapid, and the smaller male has a faster wingbeat than the female.
 Prairie Falcons search for prey from perches, when soaring, and on low-level “strafing” flights, flying as low as 10 feet off the ground.
 They most often take prey by surprise, gliding on a low approach (or occasionally stooping from high up) to grab a small mammal, bird, or insect in their talons.
 On the breeding grounds courting Prairie Falcons soar and vocalize together in front of potential nest sites for up to a month before choosing a nesting location.
 Although pair members roost near each other when courting, the male may choose to spend the night well away from the nest once the eggs are laid.
 In Oregon, males’ night roosts were located an average of 3 miles from the nest site.
 During the breeding season, pairs patrol their territorial boundaries throughout the day and attack Prairie Falcons and other raptors that enter their territory, stooping on them and giving a loud kik-kik-kik alarm call while chasing them away.
 In turn, Prairie Falcons are vulnerable to sometimes-fatal attacks by Peregrine Falcons defending a nest site.
 Great Horned Owls and Golden Eagles also prey on Prairie Falcon adults and chicks.
 After the breeding season, most Prairie Falcons don’t migrate directly to wintering areas, but instead “wander” east or even north of their breeding grounds before moving south.
 Back to top

 Prairie Falcons are fairly numerous and widespread, although they are hard to survey accurately enough to estimate population trends.
 According to the North American Breeding Bird survey, populations appeared to be stable between 1966 and 2014.
 Partners in Flight estimates the global breeding population at 80,000 birds, with 84% spending some part of the year in the U.S., 21% in Mexico, and 5% in Canada.
 Prairie Falcon rates a 10 out of 20 on the Continental Concern Score, and does not appear on the 2014 State of the Birds Watch List.
 Prairie Falcons were affected by the widespread use of DDT in the mid-20th century.
 A metabolite of DTT called DDE causes eggshell thinning, resulting in widespread reproductive failure and population crashes for many avian top predators.
 Prairie Falcons proved just as susceptible to DDE (or more so) as Peregrine Falcons, but suffered fewer losses because their diet of more mammals and fewer birds exposed them to lower levels of the pollutant.
 Although it’s illegal to hunt Prairie Falcons, shooting is still a common cause of mortality.
 Degradation of breeding habitat is also a concern: grassland converted to irrigated agriculture, particularly large-scale monocrops, supports fewer of the ground squirrels that Prairie Falcons rely on.
 In contrast, smaller-scale agricultural development that offers water and ground cover for ground squirrels can benefit breeding Prairie Falcons.
 Other factors that impact the birds include extensive wildfires that affect ground squirrel populations, mining development that destroys nesting sites, and human disturbance in nesting areas, including military training activities and road development.
 Prairie Falcons have benefited from legislation that bans mining and agricultural development in their breeding areas, as well as from the creation of artificial nest sites, limits on human activity near nests, and reintroduction efforts in Alberta and California.
 Back to top

-- Crossley, R., J. Ligouri, and B. Sullivan.
+Crossley, Richard, Jerry Liguori and Brian Sullivan.
 2013.
-The Crossley ID Guide: Raptors.
-Princeton University Press, Princeton, NJ.
+The Crossley ID Guide: Raptors: Princeton University Press.

-- Dunne, P. 2006.
-Pete Dunne's essential field guide companion.
-Houghton Mifflin, Boston.
+Dunne, Pete.
+2006.
+Pete Dunne's essential field guide companion: Houghton Mifflin Harcourt.

-North American Bird Conservation Initiative, U.S. Committee.
+North American Bird Conservation Initiative.
 2014.
-State of the Birds 2014 Report.
-U.S. Department of Interior, Washington, DC.
+The State of the Birds 2014 Report.
+US Department of Interior, Washington, DC, USA.

-- Sibley, D.A.
+Sibley, David Allen.
 2014.
-The Sibley Guide to Birds, second edition.
-Alfred A. Knopf, New York.
+The Sibley guide to birds, second edition.
+Alfred A Knopf, New York.